Curriculum Master Business Informatics

 Learning Outcomes:

-The students deal with explainable and interpretable models of artificial intelligence (XAI) and can apply decision trees and their extensions as a form of them.
+The alumni deal with explainable and interpretable models of artificial intelligence (XAI) and can apply decision trees and their extensions as a form of them.
 This enables them to build robust systems whose predictions and decisions are comprehensible.
-The students understand how to interpret the influence of individual features on the result and communicate the model decisions.
+The alumni understand how to interpret the influence of individual features on the result and communicate the model decisions.
 Furthermore, they can optimise the models in terms of their resource consumption through appropriate feature selection and/or model thinning while maintaining high prediction quality.
 They can analyse the impact of unbalanced, biased or noisy data on trained systems in terms of fairness or robustness.

 Superior module: